Ziktofel/Archipelago-SC2-data/README.md

 - This mod contains original Blizzard® assets for mod compatibility reasons.
     These are part of the base game.
     They're licensed by their terms.
-- This mod contains some assets and code from SC2plusSCBW mod.
+- This mod contains some assets and code from SCEvoComplete mod.
 See their license.
+See https://github.com/TeamKoprulu/SCEvoComplete
 - This mod contains some assets created by Enoki and Subsourian.
 See their licenses.
 - This mod contains some assets created by DaveSpectre.
 See their license.
 - This mod uses the Archipelago logo created by Krista Corkos and Christopher Wilson.
 See their license.